kelbyludwig/kel.bz/content/post/virtualization-framework-reversing.md

 a useful next step as I don't need to hook into SIP protected processes (Assuming I just care about the 'client' view).

-### Gotcha in using Hopper's dead code removal
+# Gotcha in using Hopper's dead code removal

 Reversing Objective-C code that makes use of blocks took me some time.
-It was especially confusing to use Hopper's lifting of ASM to C which, by default, would remove "dead" code.
+It was especially confusing to use Hopper's lifting of asm to C which, by default, would remove "dead" code.
 This would generate C like:

 ```C